lnls-sirius/bbb-daemon/README.md

 Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.

 ## Rest API
-In order to reboot a bbb send a POST accordind to this pattern:
+In order to reboot a bbb send a POST according to this pattern:
 ```
 curl --header "Content-Type: application/json" -k --request POST --data "{\"ip\":\"${1}\"}" https://${2}/bbb-daemon/api/node/reboot